 I have been counselling using a variety of approaches since 2005, working with individuals, groups and couples to help them gain insight and work towards real-world change.

 When clients are looking for practical change, to move on from depression or crippling social anxiety, I use a more directive approach, such as cognitive and behavioural therapy (CBT).
 My main aim is to create a trusting empathetic relationship and find out what works well for you.

 I have a proven track record of working with issues like depression and anxiety, as well as low self-esteem, relationship difficulties, assertiveness, trauma, stress and life transitions.
 I work full-time as a therapist in both NHS-funded and private settings.

 I'm a registered and accredited member of the BACP, which is the leading professional accrediting body for counselling and psychotherapy in the UK.
-I'm also a fully accredited member of FDAP, which is the leading accrediting body for addiction professionals in the UK.
+I'm also a registered member of FDAP, which is the leading governing body for addiction professionals in the UK.

 My training is ongoing; I hold an MSc in Addiction Psychology and Counselling from London South Bank University and diplomas in Cognitive Behavioural Therapy and Hypnotherapy.
 I did my counselling certificate training at the University of London (Goldsmiths College).

-Each year I undertake continuous professional development to keep my practice up to date and to maintain my accreditation with the BACP and FDAP.
+Each year I undertake continuous professional development to keep my practice up to date and to maintain my accreditation with the BACP.

 Person-Centred Therapy - The Basics!

 Person-centred therapy (PCT) is a school of counselling which started with the renowned American psychologist Carl Rogers in the 1940’s.